 Most of the rescues in this list follow the same adoption process.
 If you want to ace your application, I suggest that you read our ultimate adoption guide which features key tips and techniques starting from choosing the breed to home introduction.

-Top 10 Poodle Rescue to Find Poodles for Adoption
+Top 10 Poodle Rescues to Find Poodles for Adoption

 After extensive research, I came up with this list to help you choose a rescue where you can adopt a Poodle from.
 There are many Poodle rescues in the US, but here are some of the best ones, with a detailed description of each.